 * 1 (12 ounce) package vegetarian burger crumbles

-* 1 green or yellow bell pepper, chopped
+* 1 red, yellow, or green bell pepper, chopped

 * 1 minced red onion